alex-netkachov/pwd/README.md

 in the folder: it checks that they can be decrypted are valid YAML files.
 See more on YAML here: https://yaml.org/.

+There are several ways to modify content of the encrypted file:

-File content can be modified by using regular expressions.
-See Quickstart above for an example.
+- using regular expressions, see Quickstart above for the example
-Might be a bit hardcore, so there are two commands for decrypting the files and encrypting them back:
+- when the environment variable EDITOR is set, type `.edit`

-- Encrypt: `cat file.txt | openssl aes-256-cbc -e -salt -pbkdf2 > file`
+- decrypt `cat file | openssl aes-256-cbc -d -salt -pbkdf2 > file.txt`, edit, and then
-- Decrypt: `cat file | openssl aes-256-cbc -d -salt -pbkdf2 > file.txt`
+  encrypt `cat file.txt | openssl aes-256-cbc -e -salt -pbkdf2 > file` with openssl

 # Testing